petergridge/openweathermaphistory/README.md

 ## Installation

+HACS installation
+Adding the repository using HACS is the simplest approach

+Manual Installation
 * Copy the openweathermaphistory folder to the ‘config/custom components/’ directory

+## Configuration
 A minimal configuration.
 Latitude and Longitude are defaulted to your Home Assistant location
 ```yaml
 sensor: